Welcome to the GRCCT

 Regulation and registration of complementary therapists in the UK is voluntary self-regulation.
 This means that there are no laws in place to protect the public from unqualified or incompetent therapists.
 For the past ten years and in accordance with recent government recommendations, the various professional associations in each therapy have been working together to agree standards and requirements for each type of complementary therapy.

 When these criteria had been set the next stage was to put in place an overarching independent regulator to establish a national register and protect the public by validating the status of all registered therapists.
 This is a role of the General Regulatory Council for Complementary Therapies (GRCCT)

-Another role of GRCCT is to provide a robust complaints procedure which in the event of a proven complaint has the option of removing the practitioner from the national register.
+GRCCT provides a robust complaints procedure which in the event of a proven complaint has the option of removing the practitioner from the National Register.

 Practitioners who hold current registration with the GRCCT will be seen to meet the NHS National Cancer Action Team criteria in relation to Patient Safety.

 ‘We are happy to be working with, and guided by, the lead bodies in CAM for the benefit of patient care and safety.’ – Acting National Coordinator, Cancer Peer Review, Ruth Bridgeman

 Click here for details of the NHS National Cancer Programme